Hpauric/hpauric.github.io/_posts/2018-02-21-Database-Updates-and-Migrations-with-Entity-Framework.md

 DbMigrationsConfiguration<ProjectName.DAL.DBContextName>
 {
 ```
-This class has its own `Seed` method that will run every time the `Update-Database` Powershell command is executed, even if there is no explicit pending migration.
+This class has its own `Seed` method that will run every time the `Update-Database` command is executed, even if there is no explicit pending migration.
 Before using the Migrations Seed method, you'll need to disable the database initializer by commenting out or deleting the `<databaseInitializer>` element you added in the `Web.config` file.

 Since we are no longer dropping and recreating the database, the Migrations `Seed` method must be able handle the data already contained in the database.
 There is an extension method, `AddOrUpdate`, that is specifically designed for this purpose.